rrbluke/CNBF/README.md

 Requirements
 ------------

-The data loader uses Pyroomacoustics to generate artifical RIRs.
+The data loader uses the 'pyroomacoustics' package to generate artifical RIRs.
 Install with:
 ```
 pip install pyroomacoustics
 ```

-And soundfile to read/write wavs:
+And the 'soundfile' package to read/write wavs:
 ```
 pip install soundfile
 ```